kiazhi/kiazhi.github.io/_posts/2018-07-01-Welcome-to-Jekyll-on-GitHub-Pages.md

 ---
 layout: single
 title: "Welcome to Jekyll on GitHub Pages"
-excerpt: "My first attempt on getting a static blog site for free to blog in markdown language with my trusty keyboard and follow this Getting Started with Jekyll on GitHub Pages."
+excerpt: "My first attempt on getting a static blog site to blog in Markdown/HTML language with my trusty keyboard and follow this Getting Started with Jekyll on GitHub Pages."
 author: Ryen Tang
 date: 2018-07-01 00:00:00 +1200